Faith-Esekhile/Power-Prediction/README.md

 **Problem**

-Identify what factors influence power efficiency across systems to :
+Identifying factors influencing power efficiency across systems to :

 Identify inefficiencies in energy use,